Aegle marmelos: Chemistry

 The bael tree contains furocoumarins, including xanthotoxol and the methyl ester of alloimperatorin, as well as flavonoids, rutin and marmesin; a number of essential oils; and, among its alkaloids, á-fargarine(=allocryptopine), O-isopentenylhalfordinol, O-methylhafordinol.
 Aegeline (N-[2-hydroxy-2(4-methoxyphenyl) ethyl]-3-phenyl-2-propenamide) is a constituent that can be extracted from bael leaves.
 Aeglemarmelosine has been isolated as an orange viscous oil.

-Taxonomy

-Bael is the only member of the monotypic genus Aegle.

 Habit and habitat

 Trunks and leaves of Indian bael (Aegle marmelos) in West Bengal, India.

 Aegle marmelos is native across the Indian subcontinent and Southeast Asia, and is cultivated throughout Sri Lanka, Tamilnadu, Thailand, and Malesia.
 Studies indicate the origin of the bael fruit in India, in the Eastern Ghats and in the central to northern parts of the country.
 In this country, states where the bael fruit is grown include Uttar Pradesh, states in Eastern India (Bihar, West Bengal, Madhya Pradesh, Jharkhand, and Orissa), as well as in the Himalayan foothills, the Deccan plateau and the Indo-Gangetic plains.

 It occurs in dry, open forests on hills and plains at altitudes from 0–1,200 m with mean annual rainfall of 570–2,000 mm.
 It has a reputation in India for being able to grow in places that other trees cannot.
 It copes with a wide range of soil conditions (pH range 5–10), is tolerant of waterlogging and has an unusually wide temperature tolerance from -7 to 48 C. It requires a pronounced dry season to give fruit.